Romulus: The Rape of the Sabine Women

 The new city was filled with colonists, most of whom were young, unmarried men.
 While fugitives seeking asylum helped the population grow, single men greatly outnumbered women.
 With no intermarriage taking place between Rome and neighboring communities, the new city would eventually fail.
 Romulus sent envoys to neighboring towns, appealing to them to allow intermarriage with Roman citizens, but his overtures were rebuffed.
 Romulus formulated a plan to acquire women from other settlements.
 He announced a momentous festival and games, and invited the people of the neighboring cities to attend.
 Many did, in particular the Sabines, who came in droves.
-At a prearranged signal, the Romans began to snatch and carry off the marriageable women among their guests.
+At a prearranged signal, the Romans seized and carried off the marriageable women among their guests.

 The aggrieved cities prepared for war with Rome, and might have defeated Romulus had they been fully united.
 But impatient with the preparations of the Sabines, the Latin towns of Caenina, Crustumerium, and Antemnae took action without their allies.
 Caenina was the first to attack; its army was swiftly put to flight, and the town taken.
-After personally defeating and slaying the prince of Caenina in single combat, Romulus stripped him of his armour, becoming the first to claim the spolia opima, and vowed a temple to Jupiter Feretrius.
+After personally defeating and slaying the prince of Caenina in single combat, Romulus stripped him of his armour, becoming the first to claim the spolia opima, and vowed to build a temple to Jupiter Feretrius.
 Antemnae and Crustumerium were conquered in turn.
-Some of their people, chiefly the families of the abducted women, were allowed to settle at Rome.
+Some of their people, chiefly the families of the abducted women, were allowed to settle in Rome.

 Following the defeat of the Latin towns, the Sabines, under the leadership of Titus Tatius, marshalled their forces and advanced upon Rome.
 They gained control of the citadel by bribing Tarpeia, the daughter of the Roman commander charged with its defense.
 Without the advantage of the citadel, the Romans were obliged to meet the Sabines on the battlefield.
 The Sabines advanced from the citadel, and fierce fighting ensued.
 The nearby Lacus Curtius is said to be named after Mettius Curtius, a Sabine warrior who plunged his horse into its muck to stymie his Roman pursuers as he retreated.
 At a critical juncture in the fighting, the Romans began to waver in the face of the Sabine advance.
-Romulus vowed a temple to Jupiter Stator, to keep his line from breaking.
+Romulus vowed to build a temple to Jupiter Stator, to keep his line from breaking.
 The bloodshed finally ended when the Sabine women interposed themselves between the two armies, pleading on the one hand with their fathers and brothers, and on the other with their husbands, to set aside their arms and come to terms.
 The leaders of each side met and made peace.
 They formed one community, to be jointly ruled by Romulus and Tatius.